AmritaSingh2534/Data-Scraping/README.md

-# Data-Scraping
+# Customer reviews web scraping-Zomato
-Scraping the data from Zomato to view customer reviews written for a particular store
+- Scraped Zomato's webpage with the aim of analyzing individual customer feedback and responses to analyze customer reviews for a specific restaurant.
+- Extracted key information like customer names, ratings, reviews, and timestamps, with the aim of analyzing individual customer feedback and responses.